Just a few years ago web design was all about designing creative websites using the various new hip features that HTML and CSS provided.

 This web designers’ renaissance enabled creative individuals to demonstrate their skill, as the competition in the cyber world has never been stiffer.

-That’s why web designers, both pros and amateur ones, are on a constant lookout for creativity tips that will help them rise above the competition.
+That’s why web designers, both pros and amateur, are on a constant lookout for creativity tips that will help them rise above the competition.
 The end goal hasn’t changed much: wowing your clients.

 High-Resolution Imagery Help Designers Wow Clients